enialm/capibara/README.md

 `POST /delete`

-Deletes all records for the specified event name.
+Deletes all records associated with the specified event name.
+Other events are unaffected.

 **Body:**
 ```json